beauty

 @selfcareessential Replying to @islandgirl96_ what else does it do besides clear skin?! #beeftallow #beeftallowskincare #antiinflammatory #jointhealth ♬ original sound - Meagan | Selfcare + wellness

-Aside from claiming it's a completely natural ingredient, those who use beef tallow say it works even better than expensive skincare.
+Those who use beef tallow say it works even better than expensive skincare, and also pedestal it as being a completely natural ingredient.

 ADVERTISEMENT

 In terms of using beef tallow as a moisturiser, Dr McDonald says it's certainly a good option.
-However, it's not comparable to the new skincare that is available to the market nowadays.
+However, she believes it's not comparable to the new skincare that is available to the market nowadays.

 "Beef tallow can be a good moisturiser, especially for those with extra dry skin.
 It has a thick, oily consistency but absorbs quickly into the skin.
 Beef tallow contains vitamins A, D, E and K, antioxidants and essential fatty acids which can be helpful for inflammation and skin repair," Dr McDonald explained.